julian1/netcdf_filters/README.md

-mvn verify			   - will show FAILURE if an integration test failed mvn integration-test   - will show SUCCESS even if if a test failed, since goal is simply to run.
+mvn verify will run both unit and integration tests

+mvn test			   - run just surefire tests mvn integration-test   - failesafe - will show SUCCESS even if if a test failed, since goal is simply to run.

+mvn verify			   - surefire + failsafe - will show if a unit or integration test failed

 arvest=# \dt anmn_nrs_ctd_profiles.